pkp/healthSciences/README.md

 ## Version Compatibility

-* healthSciences theme v1.0.0 is compatible with OJS 3.1.1.
+* Health Sciences theme v1.0.0 is compatible with OJS 3.1.1.
-* healthSciences theme v1.0.1 is compatible with OJS 3.1.1-1.
+* Health Sciences theme v1.0.1 is compatible with OJS 3.1.1-1.
-* healthSciences theme v1.0.2 is compatible with OJS 3.1.1-2.
+* Health Sciences theme v1.0.2 is compatible with OJS 3.1.1-2.
-* healthSciences theme v1.0.3 is compatible with OJS 3.1.1-4.
+* Health Sciences theme v1.0.3 is compatible with OJS 3.1.1-4.
-* healthSciences theme v1.0.4 is compatible with OJS 3.1.2.
+* Health Sciences theme v1.0.4 is compatible with OJS 3.1.2.
-* healthSciences theme v1.0.5 is compatible with OJS 3.1.2-1.
+* Health Sciences theme v1.0.5 is compatible with OJS 3.1.2-1.
+* Health Sciences theme v1.0.6 is compatible with OJS 3.2.0.
+* Health Sciences theme v1.0.6-1 is compatible with OJS 3.2.0.

 ## Contribution